-A thesis demonstrating ability to conduct research in a systematic and scholarly manner must be presented by the degree candidate.
-Students majoring in Education may substitute a professional project, planned with and approved by the adviser.
-Three copies of the thesis or professional project shall be submitted to the chairman of the Graduate Council at least one week prior to the final examination.
-An abstract of approximately 300 words in length shall accompany each copy of the thesis or project.
-The copies of the thesis or professional project and the abstract are kept on permanent file in the College Library and the respective department.
+A thesis demonstrating ability to conduct research in a systematic and scholarly manner must be presented by the candidate for the Master of Arts Degree.
+The thesis is planned with and approved by the student's adviser.
+Copies of the thesis shall be submitted to the adviser at least one week prior to the final examination.
+An abstract of a maximum of 300 words in length shall accompany each copy of the thesis.
+Approved copies of the thesis and the abstract are kept on permanent file in the College Library and the respective department.